-This document provides clinical guidance for all staff involved in the care and management of children aged 1 to 5 years presenting to an Emergency Department (ED) in Queensland with a wheezing illness.
+This document provides clinical guidance for all staff involved in the care and management of children aged one to five years presenting to an Emergency Department (ED) in Queensland with a wheezing illness.

-It has been developed by senior ED clinicians and Paediatricians across Queensland, with specialist input from Paediatric Respiratory staff, Lady Cilento Children’s Hospital, Brisbane.
-It has been endorsed for use across Queensland by the Statewide Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Division.
+This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with specialist input from Paediatric Respiratory staff, Queensland Children’s Hospital, Brisbane.
+It has been endorsed for use across Queensland by the Queensland Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Queensland.

-Guidance for wheezing children aged less than 1 year can be found in the Bronchiolitis – Emergency management in children Guideline and Australasian Bronchiolitis Guideline.
-For wheezing children over 5 years refer to the Asthma – Emergency Management in Children Guideline.
+Guidance for wheezing children aged less than one year can be found in the Bronchiolitis – Emergency management in children Guideline.
+For wheezing children over five years refer to the Asthma- Emergency management in children Guideline.

 Risk factors for a future diagnosis of asthma include:

-- onset of wheezing over the age of 18 months
+- onset of wheeze over the age of 18 months

 - personal history of atopy e.g. eczema